nickarafyllis/taskManager/README.md

 # 📝 Task Manager

 Task Manager is a JavaFX-based application designed to help users efficiently create, manage, and track tasks.
 The application provides features such as task categorization, priority management, reminders, and more.

-It was coded as an course project for the undergraduate course "Multimedia Technology" at ECE NTUA.
+It was coded as a final project for the undergraduate course "Multimedia Technology" at ECE NTUA.

 <img width="1218" height="549" alt="image" src="https://github.com/user-attachments/assets/f7702cbd-0068-417d-822f-ec5adddf2802" />